Hydramata/hydramata.github.com/_includes/vision.md

 		1. An external collaborator with a known ID e.g. ORCID.
 	1. Time bounds:
 		1. Available immediately
-		1. Embargo: available until a specified date
+		1. Embargo: available after a specified date
 		1. Lease: available until a specified date
 		1. Single use URL: available only once at a specific URL